-The breed was first introduced to the United States in the 1910 and was recognized by the American Kennel Club shortly thereafter in 1911.
-The breed has always been popular.
+Experts think Edwards bred the Basset Hound, Bull Terrier, Fox Terrier, West Highland White Terrier, and Dandie Dinmont Terrier to produce the Sealyham Terrier.
+The breed came to the United States in 1910 and earned recognition from the American Kennel Club a year later.
 Today, Sealyham Terriers are most popular in England and South Africa.

 Low to the ground, the Sealyham Terrier has short legs that allow it to be fast and agile while hunting small game.

 The Sealyham Terrier has a wiry double coat and is generally white.
 But black, lemon, tan, and badger-colored markings on the head and ears are possible.